hikeventures/hikeventures.github.io/_posts/best/2016-09-21-best-monitor-macbook.markdown

 ---
-title: The best 27-inch 4K USB-C Monitors for Macbook Pro
+title: The best 27-inch 4K USB-C Monitors for Macbook Pro - LG 27UD88 or Lenovo ThinkVision X1
 description: My selection of the best 4K USB-C Monitors for the Macbook Pro
 date: 2016-09-21 05:28:01
 category: best